 HOME SCHOOL BOOK REVIEW

-Language level: 3
+Language level: 1

 (1=nothing objectionable; 2=common euphemisms and/or childish slang terms; 3=some cursing and/or profanity; 4=a lot of cursing and/or profanity; 5=obscenity and/or vulgarity)

-Recommended reading level: 16 and up
+Recommended reading level: Ages 8-12

 (5 stars=EXCELLENT; 4 stars=GOOD; 3 stars=FAIR; 2 stars=POOR; 1 star=VERY POOR; no stars=NOT RECOMMENDED)